A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Introduction

 To address these shortcomings and better represent realistic social dynamics, this research introduces the Pressure Threshold model (PT), an extension of the LT model.
-The PT model introduces dynamic feedback mechanisms, wherein nodes amplify their outgoing influence proportional to the strength of incoming influence from their activated neighbors.
+The PT model introduces dynamic feedback mechanisms, wherein nodes amplify their outgoing influence proportional to the incoming influence from activated neighbors.
+This mechanism directly operationalizes the empirically observed reinforcement pattern: when a node activates under substantial `pressure,' it becomes a stronger advocate in subsequent steps, thereby capturing within-community amplification consistent with observed diffusion regularities \cite{vosoughi_science,cinelli_pnas2021}.
 Such reinforcement reflects realistic social scenarios.
-For example, individuals are typically more likely to strongly advocate a product when many of their friends or peers have already adopted it \cite{Gunawan_Rahmania_Kenang_2023}.
-By explicitly modeling these reinforcement effects, the PT model captures complex human behaviors more accurately, maintains desirable computational properties similar to traditional models, and introduces novel dynamics beneficial for IM studies.
+For example, individuals are more likely to strongly advocate a product when many of their friends or peers have already adopted it \cite{Gunawan_Rahmania_Kenang_2023}.
+By making this feedback explicit while retaining LT’s additive semantics, PT offers a simple and interpretable way to model reinforcement beyond static LT/IC assumptions, aligning the diffusion mechanism with documented online behaviors and providing new leverage for IM analyses.